 Bankruptcy mortgage

 Since buying a house is one of the biggest purchases most people will make, lenders are very careful when approving mortgage loans.
-That said, it is possible to get a mortgage with bankruptcy on your record.
+That said, it’s possible to get a mortgage with bankruptcy on your record.
 The most important factor is to show the lender that you’ve started successfully building up your credit history.

 Bankruptcy car loans

-It is possible to get a car loan after declaring bankruptcy, although your choice of lenders will be limited.
+It’s possible to get a car loan after declaring bankruptcy, although your choice of lenders will be limited.
 You can improve your chances of getting approved for a bankruptcy car loan by taking some time before you apply to first build up your credit history.
 It can also help to choose a less expensive car and have a large down payment.

-The lender will likely have to be in contact with your Licensed Insolvency Trustee at some point in the process.
+The lender will likely have to be in contact with your licensed insolvency trustee at some point in the process.
 You should expect the car loan interest rates you’re approved for to be on the higher side.

 What to consider before you apply for bankruptcy loans